 1. Lack of Transparency: Real estate is one sector where you can’t get all the information on a single website or in a single document.
-Moreover there are many hidden/unclear things in a project which makes the deal more risky.
-Few of them are material information on Promoters, past project delivery experience, status of land, Statutory approvals etc. Usage of different ambiguous terms like Carpet area, super area etc., restricts the informed decision making.
-Also in case of Resale transactions sometimes establishing ownership is very difficult due to lack or availability of clear land titles.
+Moreover, there are many hidden/unclear things in a project which makes the deal riskier.
+Few of them are material information on Promoters, past project delivery experience, the status of the land, Statutory approvals, etc. Usage of different ambiguous terms like Carpet area, super area, etc., restricts informed decision making.
+Also in case of Resale transactions sometimes establishing ownership is very difficult due to the lack or availability of clear land titles.
 Such things have made this sector very opaque and thus resulted in widespread disputes and litigation.

 3. Taxability: Any gain in real estate is taxable.
-Though tax rates vary for short term and long term and investor will also get indexation benefit for long term transaction but still he has to pay 20% tax on Indexed gains which reduces the overall net returns out of real estate. ( Read: How indexation helps in saving capital gains Tax)
+Though tax rates vary for the short-term and long term and the investor will also get indexation benefit for long-term transactions but still, he has to pay 20% tax on Indexed gains which reduces the overall net returns out of real estate. ( Read: How indexation helps in saving capital gains Tax)

-4. Menace of Black Income: High Transaction cost and Taxability both has led to increase in tax evasion with the parties involved understate the property sale and purchase prices.
-Even if buyer wants to pay the price in white (by cheque) seller wants to receive the money in Cash so he can avoid paying some capital gain taxes.
-Sometimes even buyer wants to pay in cash so registration cost should be at the minimum required by law.
+4. Menace of Black Income: High Transaction cost and Taxability both have led to increasing in tax evasion with the parties involved understate the property sale and purchase prices.
+Even if buyer wants to pay the price in white (by cheque) seller wants to receive the money in cash so he can avoid paying some capital gain taxes.
+Sometimes even buyer wants to pay in cash so the registration cost should be at the minimum required by law.
 This creates a vicious circle as black income generates more black income which can go nowhere but in real estate only.

-5. Low Liquidity: Real estate can’t be sold on a click of mouse.
-Many times you don’t find a buyer, even if you want to sell below the purchase price i.e in loss.
+5. Low Liquidity: Real estate can’t be sold with a click of a mouse.
+Many times you don’t find a buyer, even if you want to sell below the purchase price i.e in the loss.
 If the property has been mapped with a goal then in this situation complete financial planning can go for a toss.
-Keeping this in mind financial planners avoid mapping real estate with a certain time framed goal.
+Keeping this in mind financial planners avoid mapping real estate with a certain time-framed goal.

-7. High maintenance cost: You have to pay price for keeping the property in resale able state.
-Even if you don’t live in it or don’t give it on rent, you still have to pay cost for maintaining that property in the form of society charges, minimum electricity charges, Renovation charges, improvement charges etc. Now many states have started levying Property taxes also.
+7. High maintenance cost: You have to pay a price for keeping the property in a resaleable state.
+Even if you don’t live in it or don’t give it on rent, you still have to pay the cost for maintaining that property in the form of society charges, minimum electricity charges, Renovation charges, improvement charges, etc. Now many states have started levying Property taxes also.

-8. Low rental Yield: Placing property on Rental and earn regular income is one of the main reasons of buying property by many.
-Many people give it as excuse that they will not lose money on maintenance cost as they will keep property on rent and see the capital value growing.
+8. Low rental Yield: Placing the property on Rental and earn a regular income is one of the main reasons for buying property by many.
+Many people give it an excuse that they will not lose money on maintenance costs as they will keep the property on rent and see the capital value growing.
 But mathematically people lose on this front too.
 Rental yield especially in Residential property in India is very low.
 Its hardly between 1%-3% and that too is taxable.
 I have already pointed out the taxability, Black income menace on capital gain value.
 If one calculates all the costs and taxes out of the property income then the Net returns are not worth making so many efforts.

-9. No ready market: Unlike other asset classes like equity, gold and debt, real estate does not have any ready market available where people sell or purchase on real time basis.
+9. No ready market: Unlike other asset classes like equity, gold, and debt, real estate does not have any ready market available where people sell or purchase on a real-time basis.
 The process is long and that too starts only if buyer and seller are available and agreeing to the transaction.
 The price discovery mechanism is also very opaque in this sector.

-10. No Regulator: Unlike Stock market where is SEBI, banking where is RBI, Insurance where is IRDA real estate sector does not have any regulator.
-Means there’s no one to keep a watch on what builders, real estate companies and agents are doing and thus no one to protect the interest of consumers.
+10. No Regulator: Unlike the Stock market where is SEBI, banking where is RBI, Insurance where is IRDA real estate sector does not have any regulator.
+This means there’s no one to keep a watch on what builders, real estate companies, and agents are doing and thus no one to protect the interest of consumers.
 Increasing the prices by quoting less, not delivering the project on time, Charging for services which was earlier termed as free etc. are very common things these days.
-The plight of residents of Campa cola complex in Mumbai is also the result of having no regulator over builders and nexus between builders and corrupt politicians.
-We hope that the Real estate (Regulation and development) bill which is still pending in parliament will bring the necessary transperancy in this sector.
+The plight of residents of the Campa cola complex in Mumbai is also the result of having no regulator over builders and a nexus between builders and corrupt politicians.
+We hope that the Real estate (Regulation and Development) bill which is still pending in parliament will bring the necessary transparency in this sector.

-I wonder how and why in India people treat Real estate as safe and equity as risky asset class which is devoid of all the above mentioned issues.
-Equities are much transparent, cost and tax effective, properly regulated, liquid asset class.
-When investors expect trust, transparency and wise advise from Financial Planner, how can he expect a planner to advise on putting there hard earned money in such opaque sector.(Read: Is your investment adviser Registered with SEBI?)
-Real estate can surely give you a high and a sense of pride in ownership of a tangible asset but as an investment it has lot of flaws in it.
+I wonder how and why in India people treat Real estate as safe and equity as a risky asset class that is devoid of all the above-mentioned issues.
+Equities are much transparent, cost, and tax-effective, properly regulated, liquid asset class.
+When investors expect trust, transparency, and wise advice from Financial Planner, how can he expect a planner to advise on putting their hard-earned money in such an opaque sector.(Read: Is your investment adviser Registered with SEBI?)
+Real estate can surely give you a high and a sense of pride in ownership of a tangible asset but as an investment, it has a lot of flaws in it.

-With the coming up of regulator and also Real estate investment trusts (REITs), going forward investments in this sector may become advisable, but till then Beware of the risks and cost involved.
-As warren buffet said “Risk comes from not knowing what you are doing”.
-If you think that even after understanding the risks you feel safe in real estate, then its purely your choice.
+With the coming up of regulators and also Real estate investment trusts (REITs), going forward investments in this sector may become advisable, but till then Beware of the risks and costs involved.
+As warren buffet said, “Risk comes from not knowing what you are doing”.
+If you think that even after understanding the risks you feel safe in real estate, then it’s purely your choice.